LSU-UE4/UE5-Level-Design/holodeck/README.md

 ##### `Step 15.`\|`SUU&G`| :large_blue_diamond: :small_orange_diamond:

 Delete the old floor that came with the template.
 Drag and drop one piece of **SM_Floor_400x400** in the level.
 Make sure it is at **Location** `0, 0, 0`.
 If it is not there is a yellow arrow that you can press to reset it.
 Now look this piece of geometry has a special material called **MI_LDGrid_World**.
+Notice that when you scale the mesh that the grid grows and doesn't scale.

 ![place new floor in level](images/PlaceNewFloorInLevel.jpg)